 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
-Closely monitor blood pressure, renal function and electrolytes in patients on Vaseretic and other agents that affect the RAS
+Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
+In general, avoid combined use of RAS inhibitors.
+Closely monitor blood pressure, renal function, and electrolytes in patients on VASERETIC and other agents that affect the RAS.

-Do no co-administer aliskiren with Vaseretic in patients with diabetes.
-Avoid use of aliskiren with Vaseretic in patients with renal impairment (GFR < 60 ml/min).
+Do not coadminister aliskiren with VASERETIC in patients with diabetes.
+Avoid use of aliskiren with VASERETIC in patients with renal impairment (GFR <60 mL/min).

 Agents Causing Renin Release: The antihypertensive effect of enalapril is augmented by antihypertensive agents that cause renin release (e.g., diuretics).

 Non-steroidal Anti-inflammatory Agents including Selective Cyclooxygenase-2 Inhibitors (COX-2 Inhibitors)